 One of the many cosmetics procedures we offer at Cherokee Women’s Health Specialists is abdominoplasty, otherwise known as a tummy tuck.
 A tummy tuck is a cosmetic operation to rid the lower abdomen of stubborn superfluous skin and fat that simply will not go away no matter how much you exercise or diet.
 The procedure also usually repairs separated, damaged, or stretched muscles, and its purpose is to provide a toned, flat, and pleasing abdominal profile without unsightly bulges or bumps.

-Dr. Haley and Dr. Litrel are two of our board-certified doubly accredited urogynecologists in OB-GYN and Female Pelvic Medicine and Reconstructive Surgery (FPMRS) whose qualifications enable them to diagnose, treat and perform all reproductive pelvic and cosmetic surgeries pertaining to women’s health, including tummy tucks.
+Dr. James Haley and Dr. Michael Litrel are two of our board-certified doubly accredited urogynecologists in OB/GYN and Female Pelvic Medicine and Reconstructive Surgery (FPMRS) whose qualifications enable them to diagnose, treat and perform all reproductive pelvic and cosmetic surgeries pertaining to women’s health, including tummy tucks.

 Dr. Litrel discusses Tummy Tucks

 Pregnancy is the prime culprit causing loss of collagen and elastin.
 Rapid weight gain over a period of 9 months has its drawbacks.
 Though a baby typically can weigh anywhere from 6 to 11 pounds, women gain, on average, 20 to 40 pounds.
 No matter how carefully a woman maintains her weight throughout gestation, growing an entire little human being in less than a year can cause a lot of abdominal distension-not to mention stretch marks.
 Bringing him or her into the world with one final push can also leave considerable sagging around the midsection that does not return to its original shape.